adimishrax7x/Craigslist-UserLoginPage-JS-Scraper/README.md

 ## Steps to View Project :

 - DOWNLOAD the .zip file or clone the rep.
-- cd to the folder where the where the sttarting files exist .
+- cd to the folder where the where the starting files exist .
 - Install the dependencies from your package.json file OR Run the following command

               $ npm install